Quick Answer

 Insurance & Financial Services

-Geospatial data processing dominates.
-Manual workflows involve downloading data, joining to hazard layers, aggregating by portfolio, and generating reports.
-Days of manual work reduced to minutes of automated processing.
+Geospatial data processing can involve downloading data, joining hazard layers, aggregating by portfolio, and generating reports.
+The useful automation question is which steps are repeated, stable, testable, and owned.

 HIGH-VALUE AUTOMATION CANDIDATES